ioannismesionis/ioannismesionis/README.md

-- 👋 Hi, I’m @ioannismesionis
+- 👋 Hi, I’m @ioannismesionis (Ioannis Mesionis)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how mathematics are used under the hood of machine learning models
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me ...
+  - e-mail: ioannis.mesionis@gmail.com

 <!---
 ioannismesionis/ioannismesionis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.